 At the same time, theoretical based learning will give you more knowledge and greater powers of analysis.

 Adult nursing is the career choice which offers extraordinary opportunities to be with amazing people with different challenges on every working day.
 Adult nurses may work in hospitals, but changing health needs and pressures have led to a rapidly increasingly community provision.
 You will work in a variety of settings, including walk-in centres, smaller community hospitals and in patients’ homes.

-GCSE Maths and English Language (A*-C) or IELTS 7.0 (with no component below a 7).
-GCSE Science (A*-C) also required if not offered as a level 3 qualification.
+GCSE Maths and English Language (A*-C or 4-9) or IELTS 7.0 (with no component below a 7).
+GCSE Science (A*-C or 4-9) also required if not offered as a level 3 qualification.